outl1ne/create-frontend/docs/universal-react.md

 -   `npm run start` - Starts the production server

-There are also flags that you can pass to the scripts:

--   `npm run start -- --serverPort=3030` - Custom port for the server

 There are some additional configuration options:

 -   `serverEntryPoint` (_server/entry.js_) - Entry point for your server.